annaludmir/ndd_gene_modules/README.md

 The main workflow in this repo is:

-1. compute GES tables for one or more cell groups from an `.h5ad` dataset
+1. Compute GES tables for one or more cell groups from an `.h5ad` dataset
-2. run GSEA enrichment on those ranked GES tables using a gene list from a config file
+2. Run GSEA enrichment on those ranked GES tables using a gene list from a config file
-3. save summary tables and figures in date-stamped result folders
+3. Save summary tables and figures in date-stamped result folders

+An alternative Tau-filtered GSEA workflow is also supported:

+1. Compute global Tau specificity scores for all genes (from the same `.h5ad`)
+2. Run GSEA enrichment, restricting the gene universe to the top 10% most cell-type-specific genes by Tau before preranking by GES

+Downstream modules can also extract GO term or OMIM disease associations from the leading genes produced by either GSEA workflow.

 ## Repository layout